Quebec City mosque shooter could face longest sentence in Canadian history

 Alexandre Bissonnette, 28, pleaded guilty to six counts of first-degree murder on Wednesday.
 Each carries an automatic life sentence, with no eligibility of parole for 25 years.

-If Quebec Superior Court Justice François Huot decides to add these sentences back-to-back, it would effectively remove the possibility of Bissonnette ever being eligible for parole.
+Quebec Superior Court Justice François Huot may decide to make the periods of ineligibility for parole back-to-back, effectively removing the possibility of Bissonnette ever walking free.

 "[Huot] is facing the prospect of imposing the heaviest sentence ever in Canadian judicial history," said criminal defence attorney Walid Hijazi.